nycki93/11ty-tutorial/README.md

 **.gitignore**: This file is used to tell git which files are safe to delete.
 It's safe to delete node_modules because we can re-create it by running `npm install`, and it's safe to delete site-output because we can re-create it by running `npm run build`.

 Git is a program used to time travel inside of text files.
 Think of it like a really long undo history, that can also have branching timelines inside of it.
 Github is a website where you can upload git files to share them, just like Pornhub is a website where you can upload porn.
+You can learn more at <https://git-scm.com/doc>.

 ## Uninstall